-A spicy and creamy cajun shrimp pasta dish with blackened shrimp and andouille sausage.
+A spicy and creamy Cajun pasta dish with blackened shrimp and andouille sausage.

 Do you have a dish that you always order at a favorite restaurant?
 I do, and it’s Creole Pasta at this lovely little bistro in our new neighborhood.
 I crave it and I wish I could try something else from the menu, but I just can’t.
 Obsessed and inspired, I set out to make something like it at home.
 It took a few tries, but I came up with a creamy cajun shrimp and sausage pasta dish that can compete ~ alleluia.